how do writ of assistance's work

 On a basic level, a writ of assistance is a written court order that instructs law enforcement, such as a sheriff or police officer, to take action to help one party obtain something specifically ordered in a previous court order.

 That sounds like a lot, but this new order essentially helps enforce a pre-existing order.
-This manifests in various ways when it comes to family law.
+This manifests in various ways in family law situations.

 Use in Restraining Orders